skeating/testsbxml/README.md

 # LibTSB

 ## Dependencies
-This library requires libSBML to be present, as its XML parsing layer will be used. for that either expat, xerces-c or libXML2 needs to be available.
+This library requires libLX to be present, as its XML parsing layer will be used. for that either expat, xerces-c or libXML2 needs to be available.

 ## Building
 This library uses [CMake](http://cmake.org) to build the library, so from an initial checkout all you would need todo is to run: